Capataina/RecipeMindAI/README.md

 4. Use the Expo Go app on your mobile device or an emulator to view the application.

+5. Additionally, the app can be used on the web as well, through the address provided by Metro in the console logs.

 ## Usage

 1. Add your available ingredients using the IngredientList component.